-- 1) Download the Hukseflux Sensor Manager via www.hukseflux.com/downloads. - 2) Unzip the downloaded files and copy the folder "Hukseflux Sensor Manager" to a folder on a PC.
-For proper installation the user should have writing rights for this file location. - 3) Double-click "Hukseflux_Sensor_Manager.jar" in the folder "Hukseflux Sensor Manager".
+- 1) Download the Hukseflux Sensor Manager via www.hukseflux.com/page/downloads. - 2) Unzip the downloaded files and copy the folder "Hukseflux Sensor Manager" to a folder on a PC.
+For proper installation the user should have administrator rights for the PC. - 3) Double-click "Hukseflux_Sensor_Manager.jar" in the folder "Hukseflux Sensor Manager".
 This will start up the Sensor Manager.